-Reduce Vibration and Noise From the Hull
+Reduce Vibration and Noise From the Hull During Installation

-It doesn’t need us to tell you that some boats are built better than others so, if needs are, start thinking about additional resonance damping to the thruster tunnel and the surrounding area where the thruster is going to be installed.
 The inner liner that often acts as a form of "loudspeaker membrane," for example, could potentially be reinforced and strengthened.
 Anything your installer can do here, to further isolate the transferral of noise and vibration is going to help.

 A general rule of thumb is always to choose the largest tunnel diameter you can possibly fit into your boat.
 Fitting a larger than normal diameter tunnel, for example, will not only increase thrust efficiency but will also create a freer water-flow area that itself will help to reduce noise.

 Similarly, where the tunnel ends meet each side of the hull, instead of leaving sharp, 90-degree style corners, simply by rounding off and smoothing off the edges will not only increase thrust efficiency, but the reduced turbulence and cavitation caused from the propellers will also reduce overall noise.
+The video below illustrates this rather well:

 Consider Changing to a Low Noise Propeller